Learn the ABCs of mobile and text marketing with this handy glossary and reference guide.

 NPS Survey: Short for Net Promoter Score, NPS surveys take the form of a single survey question asking folks to rate the likelihood that they would recommend a company, product, or service to someone.

-Opt-In Confirmation: The first text message a subscriber receives upon opting in to receive text messages from a business.
+Opt-In Confirmation: The first text message a contact receives upon opting in to receive text messages from a business.
 The message confirms the subscription, reiterates the business’ identity, anticipates message frequency and the fact that message and data rates may apply, and directions on how to opt-out.
 SimpleTexting takes care of confirmation messages for you automatically.

 Opt-Out: This refers to the action of unsubscribing from a business’s text messages.